 Prior to this initial public offering, there has been no public market for our common shares or ADSs.
-We have applied to list our ADSs on the New York Stock Exchange.
-Our common shares will not be listed on any exchange or quoted for trading on any over-the-counter trading system.
+Our ADSs have been approved for listing on the New York Stock Exchange, but our ADSs or common shares will not be listed on any exchange or quoted for trading on any over-the-counter trading system.
 If an active trading market for our ADSs does not develop after this offering, the market price and liquidity of our ADSs will be materially and adversely affected.

-The initial public offering price for our ADSs will be determined by negotiations between us and the underwriters and may bear no relationship to the market price for our ADSs after this initial public offering.
+The initial public offering price for our ADSs was determined by negotiations between us and the underwriters and may bear no relationship to the market price for our ADSs after this initial public offering.